1007tejas/tejascaptcha/README.md

 :small_red_triangle:refer to the `tejas/tejascaptcha/example/js/tejascaptcha.js`
 file in the `$('#tejas_captcha_refresh_icon')` click function.

-The `audio` key specifies the where the audio files are stored and the audio files name prefix.
+The `audio` key specifies the audio files name prefix.

 ## Example Usage Only